Saint Kitts and NevisOfficial Name: Federation of Saint Kitts and Nevis

 All Caribbean countries can be affected by hurricanes.
 The hurricane season normally runs from early June to the end of November, but there have been hurricanes in December in recent years.
 General information about natural disaster preparedness is available via the Internet from the U.S. Federal Emergency Management Agency (FEMA).
 Information on hurricane preparedness abroad is provided at, Hurricane Season: Know Before You Go.

 St. Kitts and Nevis use eminent domain laws that allow the government to legally expropriate private property for the betterment of the public.
 The concept of eminent domain and the expropriation of private property is typically governed by laws that require governments to adequately compensate owners of the expropriated property at the time of its expropriation or soon thereafter.
 The government of St. Kitts and Nevis uses eminent domain to acquire private property, and the law in St. Kitts and Nevis requires the government to compensate owners.
 However, in practice, the government of St. Kitts and Nevis has often not paid compensation for private property expropriated under its eminent domain laws.
 Currently the U.S. Embassy in Bridgetown is aware of several cases involving the seizure of private land by the government.
 One such case has been under litigation since 1987 and is yet to be resolved, despite a favorable court ruling for the property owner.
-The U.S. Embassy in Bridgetown therefore recommends caution when investing in real estate in St. Kitts and Nevis.
+The U.S. Embassy therefore recommends caution when investing in real estate in St. Kitts and Nevis.

 U.S. citizens are encouraged to carry a copy of their citizenship documents with them at all times so, if questioned by local officials, proof of identity and U.S. citizenship are readily available.